insure logo

 How do car insurance rates vary by city in Nevada?

-Where you live within Nevada can have just as much impact on your premium as the coverage you choose.
-Insurers look at local traffic density, accident statistics, weather risks and theft rates when setting prices – which is why two drivers with identical profiles can pay very different amounts depending on their zip code.
+Your location within Nevada can impact your premium just as much as your coverage level.
+Insurers consider traffic density, accident data, weather risks and theft rates when determining prices – which is why two drivers with similar profiles may pay very different amounts depending on their ZIP code.

 Full coverage costs $5,778 per year in Winchester, compared to $2,792 in Carson City.